 The state’s rules, Trotter argues, are “based on outmoded stereotypes and concepts for what boys and girls like to do.”

-But the Minnesota state high school league argued in court briefings last month that excluding males from dance teams is necessary to redress past discrimination against girls, who have been historically underrepresented in high school sports.
+Kevin Beck, a lawyer representing the Minnesota State High School League, said the league does not comment on pending litigation.
+But he argued in a court brief last month that excluding males from dance teams is necessary to redress past discrimination against girls, who have been historically underrepresented in high school sports.

-The league’s lawyers say the lawsuit challenges a state statute that allows high school athletic teams to restrict membership “to participants of one sex whose overall athletic opportunities have previously been limited.”
+The league argues the lawsuit challenges a state statute that allows high school athletic teams to restrict membership “to participants of one sex whose overall athletic opportunities have previously been limited.”